 Just think of the C of O as a “Certificate of Manufacture” – the Chamber’s role is to certify WHERE the goods were manufactured – to do this, we need proof.
 As such, when you’re providing us with details of foreign origin goods, we are looking for the manufacturer’s details, not the supplier.

 If you buy the goods from an agent/supplier, for commercial reasons they may not be willing to provide you with the manufacturers details.
-They can however, provide this to us directly and under EC Rules, we will keep this information completely confidential.
+They can however, provide this to us directly and under UK Rules, we will keep this information completely confidential.

 2. Having a signature on a document attested by the Chamber